On the Isoperimetric Riemannian Penrose Inequality: Introduction

-A sharper lower bound for the $\ADM$ mass was conjectured by Penrose \cite{penrose_naked_1973} for Asymptotically Flat $3$-manifolds with nonnegative scalar curvature containing a horizon boundary $N$, which are known to model initial data sets of space-times containing a black hole.
-It says that in this case the $\ADM$ mass cannot be smaller than the square root of the area of the horizon, normalized by a suitable dimensional constant.
+A sharper lower bound for the $\ADM$ mass was conjectured by Penrose \cite{penrose_nakedsingularities_1973} for Asymptotically Flat $3$-manifolds with nonnegative scalar curvature containing a horizon boundary $N$, which are known to model initial data sets of space-times containing a black hole.
+This inequality is expressed as

-where equality is achieved on the standard space-like slice of a Schwarzschild space-time.
-Loosely speaking, the total mass of an Asymptotically Flat solution containing a black-hole must be at least as large as the total mass of a Schwarzschild solution, having the same horizon's area.
+and the equality is achieved on the standard space-like slice of a Schwarzschild space-time.
+Loosely speaking, the total mass of an Asymptotically Flat solution containing a black hole must be at least as large as the total mass of a Schwarzschild solution with the same horizon's area.

-Such a remarkable statement, known as the Riemannian Penrose Inequality, was first proven by Huisken and Ilmanen \cite{huisken_inverse_2001}, in the case of connected horizon, using the weak Inverse Mean Curvature Flow (IMCF for short).
-Concurrently, Bray \cite{bray_proof_2001} was able to prove the same statement in the case of multiple black-holes, establishing a monotonicity formula for the $\ADM$ mass along a suitably constructed conformal flow of metrics.
-Bray's proof was subsequently extended up to dimension $7$, by Bray and Lee \cite{bray_riemannian_2009}.
-Very recently, a new proof of the single black-hole statement has been proposed by the third author, in a joint work with Agostiniani, Mantegazza and Oronzio \cite{agostiniani_riemannian_2022}, using the level sets flow of $p$-harmonic functions.
+{Such a remarkable statement, known as the Riemannian Penrose Inequality, was first proven by Huisken and Ilmanen \cite{huisken_inversemeancurvatureflow_2001} for connected horizons, using the weak Inverse Mean Curvature Flow (IMCF for short).
+Almost at the same time, Bray~\cite{bray_proofriemannianpenroseinequality_2001} established a monotonicity formula for the ADM mass along a conformal flow of metrics, proving the same statement for multiple black holes.
+This proof was then extended by Bray and Lee~ \cite{bray_riemannianpenroseinequalitydimensions_2009} up to dimension 7.
+Recently, a new proof of the single black hole statement was proposed by the third author, in collaboration with Agostiniani, Mantegazza and Oronzio~\cite{agostiniani_riemannianpenroseinequalitynonlinear_2022}, using the level sets flow of $p$-harmonic functions.}